Reduction Principles and the Stabilization of Closed Sets for Passive Systems: Stabilization problem and reduction principles

 Our point of departure in understanding what system properties yield the required result is the well-known property, found in the proof of Theorem~3.2 in~\cite{ByrIsiWil91}, that, for all $x_0 \in \cX$, the positive limit set $\Lu(x_0)$ of the closed-loop system is invariant for the open-loop system and such that $\Lu(x_0) \subset h^{-1}(0)$.
 Let $\cO$ denote the {\em maximal} set contained in $h^{-1}(0)$ which is invariant for the open-loop system.
 In light of the property above, if $\Lu(x_0)$ is non-empty, then it must be contained in $\cO$.
 Therefore, all bounded trajectories of the closed-loop system asymptotically approach $\cO$.
 Since $L_f V\leq 0$, $V$ is nonincreasing along solutions of the open-loop system, and so $V^{-1}(0)$ is an invariant set for the open-loop system.
 Moreover, since $V$ is nonnegative, any point $x \in V^{-1}(0)$ is a local minimum of $V$ and hence $dV(x)=0$.
 Therefore, $L_g V(x)=h(x)\trans=0$ on $V^{-1}(0)$, and so $\Gamma \subset V^{-1}(0) \subset h^{-1}(0)$.
 Since $V^{-1}(0)$ is invariant and contained in $h^{-1}(0)$, it is necessarily a subset of $\cO$ (this implies that $\cO$ is not empty).
 Putting everything together, we conclude that

-It is then clear that if the trajectories of the closed-loop system in a neighbourhood of $\Gamma$ are bounded, the least a passivity-based feedback can guarantee is the semi-attractivity of $\cO$; but this is not sufficient for our purposes.
+It is then clear that if the trajectories of the closed-loop system in a neighbourhood of $\Gamma$ are bounded, the least a passivity-based feedback can guarantee is the attractivity of $\cO$; but this is not sufficient for our purposes.
 Notice that, on $\cO$, $\varphi(\cdot)=0$ and so the closed-loop dynamics on $\cO$ coincide with the open-loop dynamics.
 In particular, then, $\cO$ is an invariant set for the closed-loop system.
-In order to ensure the property of semi-asymptotic stability of $\Gamma$, the open-loop system {\em must} enjoy the same property {\em relative to $\cO$}.
-Therefore, a necessary condition for $\Gamma$ to be semi-asymptotically stable for the closed-loop system is that $\Gamma$ be semi-asymptotically stable relative to $\cO$ for the open-loop system. {\em Is this condition also sufficient or are extra-properties needed? } As discussed in the introduction, the question we have just raised is fundamental in control theory, as it often arises whenever one wants to infer stability properties of a control system based on its properties on a subset of the state space.
-It is then worth formalizing this problem and investigating it in its generality.
+In order to ensure the property of asymptotic stability of $\Gamma$, the open-loop system {\em must} enjoy the same property {\em relative to $\cO$}.
+Therefore, a necessary condition for $\Gamma$ to be asymptotically stable for the closed-loop system is that $\Gamma$ be asymptotically stable relative to $\cO$ for the open-loop system.
+Is this condition also sufficient or are extra-properties needed?
+This question leads to the reduction problem stated in the introduction: {\em If $\Gamma \subset \cO$ is stable, attractive, or asymptotically stable relative to $\cO$, what extra conditions guarantee that $\Gamma$ is stable, attractive, or asymptotically stable with respect to the whole state space?} This problem was originally formulated by P. Seibert and J.S.
+Florio in 1969-1970.
+Seibert and Florio developed reduction principles for stability (see Theorem 3.4 in~\cite{SeiFlo95}) and asymptotic stability (see Theorem~4.13 and Corollary~4.11 in~\cite{SeiFlo95}) for dynamical systems on metric spaces assuming that $\Gamma$ is compact.
+Their conditions first appeared in~\cite{Sei69} and \cite{Sei70}, while the proofs are found in~\cite{SeiFlo95} (see also the work in~\cite{Kal99} for related results).